sububer/dex-arbitrage/README.md

 ### Project Overview

 Command-line application which can dynamically fetch, analyze and chart multiple blockchains and markets for arbitrage oportunities for liquidity pairs between different exhanges.
 For example, the [Binance chain](https://www.binance.org/en/smartChain), looking at `BNBBUSD` on [ApeSwap](https://apeswap.finance/) and [PancakeSwap](https://pancakeswap.finance/swap).

+See [installation guide](#installation-guide) below for specifics on setting up your environment.

 ---